Haworths/versioned_dir/README.md

-# Hello GitHub
+# Hello Useful GitHub

 This is a README.md file that will be used to describe this repository on GitHub

-This is another branch line of text created to push from the "original"
+This is an extra line of text added to the copy of README.md in the cloned repository